 - Mini sprinklers should ideally be placed to wet the area between the trees without wetting the tree trunks.
 They should be run long enough to wet down about 2 feet (usually applying about 4 inches of water).
 Place some empty cans under the mini sprinklers to determine their application rate.
 Most mini sprinklers apply about 0.10 to 0.20 inches of water per hour, so they would have to run approximately 20 to 40 hours to apply 4 inches of water.

 - Begin irrigating the trees as soon as the soil becomes slightly dry.
 Drip-irrigated trees should be watered every day for about an hour during the summer months.
 Mini sprinkler- irrigated trees should be watered about twice a week.
-Once the trees become more established, the irrigation frequency and duration can be modified (see Water Usage and Irrigation).
+Once the trees become more established, the irrigation frequency and duration can be modified.

 - Fertilize newly planted trees only after good growth begins in the spring.
 Place the nutrients directly below or through the irrigation system.
 The trees mainly need some nitrogen.
 Use compost, conventional fertilizers, or concentrated organic fertilizers.

 - Mulching helps to conserve water, cool the soil, and reduce weed growth.
 The best mulches to use are those that contain plenty of nitrogen and other nutrients to feed the tree.
 These include lucerne, soya bean and pea hay.
 Keep the mulch 4"-6" away from the base of the trunk to allow the tree to breathe.
 As the mulch decomposes over a period of time, the nutrients are transferred into the soil by earthworms, rain and microorganisms.